TaTooKa/Erzahlspiel/docs/source/pages/basicrules.rst

 .. rubric:: Footnotes

 .. [#] The player must be willing to take the risk before rolling.
 They always have the option to back down and choose another course of action.
+.. [#] Being **Taken Out** usually means losing the ability to stay in play with the agency to alter the world around them.
+This could be represented in different ways, depending on the context of the situation; exhausted, beffudled, K.O.d, or even dead.
+.. [#] Whatever the player decides to break, it must make sense in the fiction.
+You cannot stop a bullet with a screwdriver (well, in most cases).
+Creativity is encouraged, but the GM has the final word on what makes sense and what is a stretch.